juvpengele/laravel-vue-spa-blog/readme.md

           laravel-vue-spa-blog$ php artisan serve

 * Start client in development mode.
 You should be able to go to `http://localhost:8000`

+* To access to the administration panel, there is a link in the bottom of the page or go to `http://localhost:8000/login`

 ## Next step